-Our relationship with our father – in its presence or its absence – is one of the most important relationships in our lives.
+Our relationship with our father – in its presence or absence – is one of the most important relationships in our lives.
 It is foundational in our youth and can echo through generations.

-Because kids are most directly impacted by a dad’s involvement – or his absence – it was a no-brainer for D3F to provide them with an opportunity to express how they feel about the relationship they have or wish they had with their dads.
+Because kids are most directly impacted by a dad’s involvement – or absence – it was a no-brainer for D3F to provide them with an opportunity to express how they feel about the relationship they have or wish they had with their dads.

-Who Can Submit a Video for Consideration?
+Who Can Submit a Film for Consideration?

-Other independent (adult, non-student) filmmakers and studios may submit short or feature-length films/videos to D3F for a small entry fee.
+Other independent (adult, non-student) filmmakers and studios may submit short or feature-length films to D3F for a small entry fee.
 Non-dad, adult entries will be considered for Festival screening and Atticus Award trophies only and are not eligible for Daddy Appleseed Fund cash awards (details below).

 How to Submit Your Short Film

-When Will the Daddying Film Festival & Forum Be Held?
+When/Where Will the Daddying Film Festival & Forum Be Held?

 1st through 4th grade (elementary)